 1. Style them with a white T-shirt and a black leather jacket.

-I like the proportions of an oversize jacket with straight leg jeans, so I often recommend styling your favorite black pair with a comfy white tee—tucked in—and a leather moto jacket.
+I like the proportions of an oversize jacket with straight leg jeans, so I often recommend styling your favorite black pair with a comfy white tee — tucked in — and a leather moto jacket.
 Accessorize with a mini-bag, sunglasses, and gold necklaces.
 So simple, yet so chic.
+Plus, a leather jacket is the perfect staple to wear throughout the fall and winter.

 Because this outfit is extremely versatile, your shoe choice will help dictate the overall vibe you’re going for.
 Dress the look up with heels, and down with white sneakers.
-Or contrast the edginess with a touch of sophistication by opting for snakeskin booties.
+Or contrast the edginess with a touch of sophistication by opting for a leopard print belt or snakeskin booties.
 A light-colored shoe will play off of the crisp white T-shirt nicely.

 2. Pair your black jeans with shades of brown for an unexpected fashion moment.